MovingToHTTPS/movingtohttps.com/README.md

 Interested to help in other ways?
 Get the word out by sharing the project. [#movingtoHTTPS](https://twitter.com/hashtag/movingtoHTTPS)

+This project is released under the [MIT License](https://mit-license.org/).

 ## FAQ

 **Why build another guide?** - Most the guides out there were great but were platform or provider specific.
 Also they often made assumptions about the users level of skill / control over the site.